Algo-Web/POData-Laravel/README.md

 * Controller input parameters map 'id' to underlying model's primary key

 -- Configuration options --
+These need to go in your Laravel project's .env file.

 * APP_METADATA_CACHING - Whether or not to turn model metadata caching on
 * APP_METADATA_CACHE_DURATION - If caching, how long (in minutes) to retain cached metadata